-GPA of 3.60 in the major and 3.00 overall; except in special instances, application before the end of the first term of the junior year and an honors thesis (equal to four credits) to be defended before a faculty committee.
+GPA of 3.60 in the major and 3.00 overall; except in special instances, application before the end of the first term of the junior year, and an honors thesis (equal to four credits) to be defended before a faculty committee.

-First-year students should enroll in one or more 100-level courses.
-200-level courses are normally reserved for sophomore or upper division students.
+100-level courses are introductory.
+200-level courses are basic.
+300-level courses are intermediary.
+400-level courses are advanced.
 Upper division courses are numbered 300 and above.

-Satisfactory completion of a lower division course (100- or 200-level) is normally required before enrolling in an upper division course (300- and 400-level).
+Satisfactory completion of ENL 111 (or its equivalent) is required before enrolling in an upper division (300- and 400-level) course.
+Satisfactory completion of HIS 200 is required before enrolling in HIS 400.
 See instructor for permission to waive prerequisites.

-Transfer students planning a major must normally take at least three of their courses at Augsburg including HIS 280 and 480.
+Transfer students planning a major must normally take at least four of their courses at Augsburg including HIS 200, HIS 300, and HIS 400.
 A minor normally requires two courses taken at Augsburg.